 - Revenge of the Fluffy Bunnies, the third book of the Cineverse trilogy, has one of said bunnies return from the grave with a chainsaw and hockey mask.

-- In the novel Friday the 13th: Jason's Curse, the man currently possessed by Jason (through his cursed hockey mask) kills one of his relatives with a chainsaw.
+- The closest Jason Voorhees ever came to actually using a chainsaw as a weapon was in the novel Friday the 13th: Jason's Curse.
+Jason himself doesn't use it, but a man possessed by Jason (through his cursed hockey mask) kills one of his relatives with a chainsaw.

 - Sonic The Hedgehog In Castle Robotnik sees Sonic meeting a large rabbit called Jase with such a combo in an underground passage and is chased into darkness.
 Bumping a scraping through the darkness he uses the constant reeving of the chainsaw to figure out how close the rabbit is.
 In the end the rabbit ends up falling down a hole and leaving a big mess after the machine has done it's work.